 Despite my near constant desire to get “home” while we were 10,000 miles away, now that we are back it feels less like a “home” and more like a rest stop.

 And, really, that is what this is for us – and for all our FS compatriots who are not officially “posted” to Washington.
 We are technically on “TDY” (Temporary DutY) in DC.
 Most of our “stuff” is either in storage or waiting patiently for us in (or near) Istanbul.
-We are living in a furnished corporate apartment – our second since we returned in August – and we constantly have one eye on the calendar, the news and the things we need to do before we get to Turkey in the summer of 2020.
+We are living in a furnished corporate apartment – our second since we arrived in August – and we constantly have one eye on the calendar, the news and the things we need to do before we get to Turkey in the summer of 2020.

 Oh yeah, in case I haven’t mentioned, our next post – starting at some point in August or September 2020 is Istanbul, Turkey.